 How Religion and Upbringing Influenced My Ethics

-How Military Service Shaped my Ethics
+How Military Service Shaped My Ethics

 A remarkable but straightforward example is about dealing with a subordinate that’s late to work.
 You can waive a one-time occurrence with a warning, but repeated infractions are a problem.
 Technically, it is considered a violation of Article 92 of the Uniform Code of Military Justice.
-Still, there’s no reason to reprimand or even correct the Airman’s negative behavior without discussing why she has been late more than once.
+Still, there’s no reason to reprimand or correct the Airman’s negative behavior without discussing why she has been late more than once.
 She may have problems due to extenuating circumstances beyond her control.
-Counseling would be more focused on steering her in the right direction to improve her situation and prevent further transgressions.
+Counseling would focus more on steering her in the right direction to improve her situation and prevent further transgressions.

 This principle mirrors Cultural Relativism’s theory and Kohlberg’s fourth moral development stage.
 I firmly believe that prudence before justice is the right thing to do within the United States Air Force’s rules.
-While military culture has profoundly affected my personal code of conduct, it has not done the same with my view of morality.
+While military culture has profoundly affected my code of conduct, it has not done the same with my view of morality.
 I attribute a large part of my ethos to immersing myself in the Far East’s very different concept of religion, that of a more fluid and all-inclusive view.
 In Western religions, affiliation is absolute.

 How Exposure to Other Cultures Changed My Moral Development